End-to-end Neural Network Based Quadcopter control: Experimental Setup

 \section{Experimental Setup}

 The quadcopter used in our experiment is the Parrot Bebop~1 which has its onboard software replaced by the Paparazzi-UAV open-source autopilot project \cite{Gati2013}.
-All computations will run in real-time on the Parrot P7 dual-core CPU Cortex A9 processor.
+All computations will run in real time on the Parrot P7 dual-core CPU Cortex A9 processor.
 The Parrot Bebop has an MPU6050 IMU sensor that will be used to obtain measurements of the specific force and angular velocity along the body axes.
 Additionally, the Bebop can measure the angular velocities (in rpm) of each of the propellers, which is a requirement for our control method.

 All flight tests are performed in The CyberZoo which is a research and test laboratory in the faculty of Aerospace Engineering at the TU Delft.
 This lab consists of a 10 by 10 meter area surrounded by nets with an OptiTrack motion capture system that can provide position and attitude data in real-time.
 An extended Kalman filter is used to fuse the OptiTrack and IMU data to obtain an estimate of the position, velocity, attitude and body rates.
 These state variables are used as input to the G\&CNet along with the rpm measurements.
 The outputs of the network will be directly used as rpm commands to the propellers.
 The DFBC method will use the same state estimates to obtain the feedforward terms for the INDI controller.
+See Figure\ref{fig:experimental_setup} for an overview of the experimental setup.